FosterHangdaan/parabola-installer/INSTRUCTIONS.md

 # cd parabola-installer
 # ./run.sh
 ```
-**Note:** If git is not installed then, then install it with `pacstrap -Sy git`.
+**Note:** If git is not installed, then install it with `pacstrap -Sy git`.

 # Step 4: Last Steps
 Perform the steps below after the script finishes.
-By default, the installation disk is mounted on '/mnt'.
+By default, the installation disk is mounted on `/mnt` and the name of the crypt device is `cryptroot`.

 1. Configure pacman in /mnt/etc/pacman.conf and enable the repositories you need.
 2. Unmount the installation disk `umount -R /mnt`